 - Statement of professional goals (250 words maximum)

 - Provide name and email address of two references for letters of recommendation

 - Faculty member from your nursing program, or previous employer

-When the School of Graduate Studies application is complete, notification will automatically be sent to the College of Nursing and Health, which will communicate application requirements.
+When the Graduate School application is complete, notification will automatically be sent to the College of Nursing and Health, which will communicate application requirements.